MicrosoftDocs/Devices-docs/surface/inclusive-tech-lab/mobility-grasp.md

 :::image type="content" source="images/mobility-grasp-barrier.jpg" alt-text="A person thinks about whether they can push a button on an Xbox controller with their prosthetic hand.
 They look frustrated.":::

-BARRIER — If someone can't fully grasp a standard Xbox controller, they may be unable to access required buttons and thumbsticks, resulting in exclusion from gameplay.
+BARRIER—If someone can't fully grasp a standard Xbox controller, they may be unable to access required buttons and thumbsticks, resulting in exclusion from gameplay.

 :::image type="content" source="images/mobility-grasp-facilitator.jpg" alt-text="The man taps an adaptive controller with his prosthetic hand.
 He looks fully engaged with the game on his computer screen.":::

-FACILITATOR — The Xbox Adaptive Controller or other compatible hardware eliminates the need for a specific grasp on the device and allows users to choose inputs that work for them.​
+FACILITATOR—The Xbox Adaptive Controller or other compatible hardware eliminates the need for a specific grasp on the device and allows users to choose inputs that work for them.​

 &nbsp;

 [comment]: # (Footer statement)
 ___
 The purpose of this reference is to provide concepts people can use to document and discuss aspects of function.
-Design should happen with people with disabilities, this reference is meant to support that activity, not replace it.
+Design should happen with people with disabilities.
+This reference is meant to support that activity, not replace it.